spcourse/oop/hangman/classic/hangman.md

 ## Assignment 5

-`check50` for this problem expects that such assertions are present in your code.
+For this problem, `check50` expects that such assertions are present in your code.
 In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`. `check50` might provide some hints as to what assertions could be made.

 ## Manual testing